suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 a set of resources, even if some don't map directly to tables, you can start to see the benefit of the `REST` style.

-For now we will use this as a chance to experiment with having a controller that represents an abstract resource.
+For now, we will use this as a chance to experiment with having a controller that represents an abstract resource.

 ## Create a `RestaurantVotesController`